Live Gold Price Chart

 SPDR Gold Shares (GLD)

-The world’s largest gold ETF by assets under management.
-Launched in 2004.
+The world’s largest gold ETF by assets under management, launched in 2004.
+Expense ratio of 0.40%.
+Highly liquid, with average daily volume exceeding $2 billion.

 iShares Gold Trust (IAU)

-BlackRock’s gold ETF with a lower expense ratio than GLD.
+BlackRock’s gold ETF with a lower expense ratio of 0.25%, making it more cost-efficient for long-term holders compared to GLD.

 abrdn Physical Gold (SGOL)